 Prevention and treatment of Obstetric Fistula

-Obstetric fistula was eradicated in western countries at the end of the 19th century when caesarean section became widely available.
+The incidence of obstetric fistula decreased significantly at the end of the 19th century in western countries when caesarean section became widely available.
 Access to modern obstetric care is limited for much of the developing world, and availability of a timely caesarean section is virtually impossible.

 Prevention of fistulas requires skilled attendants at birth and a swift surgical intervention if obstructed labour occurs.
 The pressure of the foetal head during obstructed labour causes ischemia (reduced blood flow) to the pelvic organs, and a spectrum of injuries follow as a consequence.
 These include vesico-vaginal (VVF), recto-vaginal (RVF) and urethro-vaginal (UVF) fistulas.